PythonHacker24/glossycard/FIREBASE_SETUP.md

 - [ ] Environment variables are set for all environments (Production, Preview, Development)
 - [ ] Project has been redeployed after setting environment variables
 - [ ] Firebase project is active and accessible
+- [ ] Firebase Storage is enabled and configured
 - [ ] Firestore rules allow read access
+- [ ] Firebase Storage rules allow upload and read access
 - [ ] No network restrictions blocking Firebase
 - [ ] Browser console shows no Firebase initialization errors